 - After completion of the necessary preliminary work, we will take over the data of your study, assign a Data Object Identifier (DOI), register it with da|ra and include it in our search portal.
 They thus become part of the FDZ-DZHW database.

 Please do not hesitate to contact us.
 We look forward to supporting you with all your questions.

-Your contacts at the RDC are the first point of contact for you in case of problems with the transfer of data to the RDC.
+Your contacts at the FDZ-DZHW are the first point of contact for you in case of problems with the transfer of data to the FDZ.
 If you cannot understand why problems cannot be solved jointly and would like to clarify this with an independent authority, you can contact the complaints office of the German Data Forum (RatSWD).
 You can use a contact form to address unresolved problems to the RatSWD.
 The contact form and details on competences and procedure can be found on the RatSWD website.